janehu0122/Red-Line-Semantic-Segmentation/README.md

 * **Testing Images - Hand**: Testing set for hand data
 * **Training Images - Hand**: Unprocessed training set for hand data
 * *prediction_generator.py*: Generates and displays predictions for images within a folder
+  * See file for instructions on how to output binary and probability masks
 * *unetplusplus_model.py*: Unet ++ architecture
 * *main_hand.py*: Run to train model with synthetic data
 * *main_synthetic.py*: Run to train model with hand data